gravitational/gravity/docs/5.x/manage.md

 # Remote Management

-This chapter covers how Telekube can remotely manage Telekube Clusters and securely access them via SSH.
+This chapter covers how Gravity can remotely manage Gravity Clusters and securely access them via SSH.

-Every application deployed via Telekube can "dial home" to an Ops Center to report its health status and query for updates.
+Every application deployed via Gravity can "dial home" to an Ops Center to report its health status and query for updates.
 The address of the Ops Center can be configured in the Application Manifest, or it can be set via command line arguments during application installation.

-This capability is called "Remote Assistance" in the Telekube Cluster GUI.
+This capability is called "Remote Assistance" in the Gravity Cluster GUI.

 * The end users can turn "Remote Assistance" on or off.
 Sometimes they may want to enable it only when they need vendor help troubleshooting.